 Furthermore, your skin has oils in it which include other minerals, like salt, sugar, and other liquids, and all of these liquids perpetuate or help the process of gunk-formation.
 If you’re wiping your guitar strings off and washing your hands, the next thing you can do is buy Elixir strings.

-Purchase Anti-Rust Strings
+3) Purchase Anti-Rust Strings Like Elixirs

 Back in the day, I always used to purchase Elixir strings, which come with a chemical compound that thwarts the development of rust and tarnish.
 They’re known for creating long-lasting strings, however, it’s up to you if you want to use a product with additional chemicals.

-I like to think of it like laying down the cash for purchasing a nice new jacket.
+I like to think of it as laying down the cash for purchasing a nice new jacket.
 If you buy the cheapest jacket or pair of jeans, you can expect they won’t last an entire year, more like 6-8 months.
 However, if you drop $500 on a nice leather jacket, you’ll probably have that item for decades.

-Clean Your Entire Guitar After Every String Change
+5) Clean Your Entire Guitar After Every String Change

 If we’re being completely honest here, cleaning your entire guitar after every string change is only tangentially related, but I thought it was worth throwing in there.
 There’s something about cleaning your entire guitar after every string change that just makes the instrument feel new and fresh again.

 I usually used a bottle of guitar cleaner from the brand, Dunlop (here on Amazon), and I wipe the entire thing down with a microfibre cloth.
 A good place to clean is the fretboard, including the frets themselves.
 A lot of grime, dust, and oils tend to accumulate on the fretboard, so grab your guitar cleaner and cloth and rub off all of that guck on the guitar.

 YouTube Video Tutorial